Why the early years are so important in your child’s education

 St Peter’s Woodlands’ ELC also places an emphasis on all-important routines, necessary for children to thrive and grow.

 “We provide a consistency of routine so young children grasp a sense of time.
-Routines also support them to know what to expect for each part of their day.
+Routines also support children to know what to expect for each part of their day.
+We display the routines as visuals as well as going through the daily routines each morning at group time.

-“We explicitly teach social skills so that children can learn how to be successful in various situations.
+“We explicitly teach social skills through the Kimochi Wellbeing program so that children can learn how to be successful in various situations.
 For example, what does it look like, feel like and sound like to listen politely to a friend?
 Real lessons for life.”

-Children engage in a balanced and progressive curriculum, centred around their own unique interests and observations, led by university-qualified teachers.
+Children engage in a balanced and progressive curriculum, centred around their own unique interests and observations, led by university-qualified teachers in our Preschool.

 “The beauty of our early years curriculum – centred around belonging, being and becoming – is that it embraces a child’s natural observations and interests.
 Our educators plan playful learning opportunities around these themes.”